-Even to Safety Consultants accidents do happen or in this case their relatives.
+Even to Safety Consultants accidents do happen or in this case to their relatives.

 This occurred at my son’s house on 27 January 2021 during remedial roof work.
 A tile fell from the roof hit a car and bounced off narrowly missing a person.
-The work was initiated by the builder of the estate and sub contracted to a roofing company.
+The builder of the estate initiated work and sub contracted to a roofing company.

-The video explains it all.
-The person who could have been killed was one of the sub contractors.
+The video explains it all and a sub contractor could have been killed.
 The car belonged to my son.

 A fatality waiting to happen?

 This accident could easily have resulted in a fatality to any person walking past including one of the many young children and babies that live in and around these properties .
 There were no diversions around the path, no nets on the scaffolding to prevent loose debris and nobody in the properties were even notified that work was commencing.

 When accidents do happen what is the first response?